shopsys/shopsys/docs/frontend/graphic-checkboxes-and-radiobuttons.md

-# Graphic checkboxes and radiobuttons
+# Graphic Checkboxes and Radiobuttons
 For replacing native checkboxes and radiobuttons we use image background, which has six positions:

     - normal (top, left)